8 Panel Drug Test Cup

 Whether for clinical, work, or home use, the 8 panel drug test includes the option to configure compliancy figures to even stricter standards and come equipped with failsafe’s to prevent fraudulent results.
 Each urine drug test contains a precise and comprehensive set of instructions for situations that require adjustments and alternative settings.

 SAMHSA cutoff concentrations refer to the pre-determined limit for a parent drug or metabolite found in a human urine specimen.
-Although SAMHSA cutoff concentrations are intended as a guideline for federal employees, their limits are set based on research conducted by leaders in the field of toxicology.
-As such, compliancy with SAMHSA cutoff concentrations is the industry-standard for immunoassay multi drug screen tests.
+Although SAMHSA cutoff concentrations intended as a guideline for federal employees, their limits set based on research conducted by leaders in the field of toxicology.
+As such, compliancy with SAMHSA cutoff concentrations is the industry-standard for immunoassay multi-drug screen tests.

-The 8 panel drug test cutoff levels determine what qualifies as a positive result.
-When a urine specimen exceeds the cutoffs for one or more of the drugs and metabolites being tested for, the test is marked as positive.
-8 panel drug test cutoff levels are expressed as nanograms per milliliter (ng/ml) and are set as follows:
+The 8-panel drug test cutoff levels determine what qualifies as a positive result.
+When a urine specimen exceeds the cutoffs for one or more of the drugs.
+Metabolites tested for, the test marked as positive.
+8 panel drug test cutoff levels expressed as nanograms per milliliter (NG/ml) and set as follows:

 - Amphetamines 1000 ng/ml

 - Buprenorphine 10 ng/ml

 - Opiates 2000 ng/ml